 What Is Multiclassing?

-Multiclassing is a simply taking one or more levels in a class that is not the class you started with.
-You could, for instance, take three levels in fighter to become an Eldritch Knight and then switch over to wizard in order to further your character’s magical abilities.
+Multiclassing is simply taking one or more levels in a class that is not the class you started with.
+You could, for instance, take your first three levels in fighter to become an Eldritch Knight and then switch over to wizard in order to further your character’s magical abilities, start off as a cleric before taking levels in paladin, and so on.
 Any class combination is possible, as long as you meet the prerequisites (see below).

 It is important to note that multiclassing in 5th edition is a variant.
 Though multiclassing, in some form or another, goes back to 2nd Edition and has long been an established part of the game, there were many people who grew frustrated with the manner in which multiclassing allowed for combinations that completely destroyed any concept of balance and encouraged ‘min-maxing’.
 The edition that shall not be named attempted to resolve the problem by effectively destroying the multiclass mechanic, one of the many reasons the edition was crucified by fans.
 Realizing the error of their ways, the developers took a complete 180° turn on the matter (as well as pretty much everything else they had done) when designing 5th edition, eliminating virtually all the restrictions and divesting themselves of all responsibility for player shenanigans by slapping the ‘variant’ label on it, leaving discretion for the use of this mechanic up to the Dungeon Master.
 Some DMs do not allow multiclassing, and that’s their prerogative.
 Be sure to check with them before making a multiclassed character.
 Many DMs, including ourselves, are happy to allow multiclassing where a character has shown a compelling reason for it, and discourage it when it is simply done for mechanical purposes.
 For this reason, we will take class themes and roleplaying into consideration when discussing multiclassing options.